KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 > Note that in order for CXX-Qt to work, the `qmake` executable must be located.
 This is because CXX-Qt relies on `qmake` to locate the necessary Qt libraries and header files on your system.
 >
+> Usually, the CMake code that CXX-Qt provides you to import a crate should already take care of this.
+>
-> This will be done in the `CMakeLists.txt` file by setting the `QMAKE` environment variable from CMake, ensuring that CMake and Cargo use the same Qt binaries.
+> To overwrite the path to qmake, you may pass the `QMAKE` option to cxx_qt_import_crate, ensuring that CMake and Cargo use the same Qt binaries.

 We'll also need to remove the `src/main.rs` and replace it with a `src/lib.rs` file.
 This file only needs to include a single line: